 While you can reduce the sugar slightly without altering the amount of peaches and lemon juice you're adding, it's important to remember that sugar not only sweetens but also helps preserve the jam and achieve the right consistency.

-If you take away too much sugar from a no-pectin jam, you have to cook the jam longer which can really negatively affect the flavor and color of the jam.
+If you take away too much sugar from a no-pectin jam, you have to cook the jam longer which can negatively affect the flavor and color of the jam.

 I wouldn't recommend going below 100g of sugar for this recipe unless you're ok with a more sauce like consistency.
 I would also add the peel from 1-2 Granny Smith apples to the jam as it cooks to give it more natural pectin.